 - If necessary, enter the network password – click on ‘Next’ and it will automatically initialize your WiFi range extender to connect with the main router’s WiFi network.

-Note: To setup Netgear WiFi extender without any issue, it is advised to place your range extender and the router within the reach of each other.
-Use the latest firmware if router as well.
+Note: Place your range extender and the router within the reach of each other to avoid issues while doing the setup of Netgear WiFi extender.
+Apart from that, use the latest firmware to make your device perform efficiently.
 Place your main WiFi router into a higher shelf away from heat and dust.

-- Once your range extender initializes a connection with the main WiFi router, you will be prompted to enter the network name and passphrase (password or security key) of the extender’s WiFi networks.
+- As soon as your range extender initializes a connection with the main WiFi router, you need to enter the network name and passphrase (password or security key) of the extender’s WiFi networks.
 If you want to set the same security settings and password as your main WiFi router then you can leave them unchanged.

 - Hit on ‘Next’ and finalize the setup process.